openfpga-library/openfpga-library.github.io/README.md

 # openFPGA Library
-openFPGA Cores Inventory is the premier destination for keeping track of cores built with [openFPGA](https://www.analogue.co/developer).
+openFPGA Library is the premier destination for keeping track of cores built with [openFPGA](https://www.analogue.co/developer).

 ## Installation
 You will need to install [Ruby](https://www.ruby-lang.org/en/documentation/installation/), then run the following command in the root of the project: